Ireland 50 Italy 17: Ireland player ratings

 13 Garry Ringrose

-In 25 minutes he ensured Conor Murray’s sin binning was not felt at all with a return to his teenage days at scrumhalf.
-Hurt himself blocking a kick and did not return.
+In 25 minutes he ensured Conor Murray's sin binning was never an issue with a return to his teenage days at scrumhalf.
+Hurt his jaw blocking a kick and did not return.
 Rating: 6

 12 Bundee Aki

-Slick try and important vocals from Connacht’s greatest ever player whenever the team went quiet, coupled with some nifty breaks and clever distribution that should be enough to keep Henshaw on the bench.
+Slick try and important vocals from Connacht’s greatest ever player whenever the team went quite, coupled with some nifty breaks and clever distribution that should be enough to see Henshaw replace Ringrose at 13 against France.
 Rating: 7

 11 Hugo Keenan